-PMLD provided service to 1,395 residential, 12 solar residential, 7 Farm, 78 commercial, 2 commercial solar, and 22 municipal customers as of December 2021 (total count = 1,516).
-Residential customers consume approximately 82% of the town's total energy use.
-All PMLD customers consumed just under 15 million kWh of energy in 2021, and the average home consumes approximately 750 kWh per month.
+PMLD provided service to 1,388 residential, 30 solar residential, 8 Farm, 79 commercial, 2 commercial solar, and 21 municipal customers as of December 2022 (total count = 1,528 increased by 12 from 2021).
+Residential customers consume approximately 85% of the town's total energy use.
+All PMLD customers consumed just under 15 million kWh of energy in 2022, and the average home consumes approximately 750 kWh per month.

-The average home in Princeton spends approximately \$180 per month on electricity.
-PMLD's priority is to provide a safe and reliable system that meets or exceeds renewable energy standards while maintaining the lowest rates possible.
+The average home in Princeton spends approximately \$180.00 per month on electricity.
+PMLD's priority is to maintain the lowest possible rates, while providing the most safe and reliable electric service possible.
 PMLD is committed to finding ways to stabilize and/or reduce rates.
+Our standard residential rate has been maintained at \$0.2475 since 2017.
+PMLD's Board of Commissioners and management continue to work diligently to keep the rates as low as possible.

+Electric Customers and Rates (Continued)

-PMLD's rates are based on a formal rate study performed by an outside organization.
-PMLD's rates are currently lower than what has been recommended by the rate study group.
-In 2008 before the wind turbines were in place our rate was \$0.1923 per kilowatt hour.
-Today Princeton ratepayers pay a base rate of \$0.1975 per kilowatt hour.
-The additional \$0.05 per kilowatt hour that makes up the \$0.2475 current residential retail rate, is allocated to pay for the windfarm debt, maintenance, and operation expenses.
-In October 2017 PMLD revised the customer's electric bill detail and included this breakdown of information, PMLD's Board of Commissioners and management continue to work diligently to keep the rates as low as possible.
-The electric rates did not change in 2021.
-PMLD has a long-term energy purchase contract (through 2027) with NextEra Energy that provides PMLD ratepayers with consistent, affordable pricing monthly throughout the year, which enabled management to keep to a set budget and anticipate expenses without risk of what the volatile open market pricing could bring.
+PMLD has a long-term energy purchase contract (through 2027) with NextEra Energy that provides PMLD ratepayers with consistent, affordable pricing monthly throughout the year; which enabled management to keep to a set budget and anticipate expenses without risk of what the volatile open market pricing could bring.
 PMLD's power portfolio matches ISO New England's daily fuel mix.
 PMLD ended the year on budget.